HangZheng98/HangZheng98.github.io/_pages/about.md

 - ISAP 2020 Best paper award
 - ICAUS 2022 Best paper award
 - ICASSP 2023 Top 3% of all accepted papers
--《Journal of Radars》 2019 Highly cited paper
+- 《Journal of Radars》 2019 Highly cited paper
 - Chu Kochen Scholarship (12 graduate students at Zhejiang University each year)
 - Scholarship for ISEE Excellent Students
 - Graduate of Merit, Award of Honor for Graduate